arnavgupta00/TODO-APP-MONGO/README.md

 requirements -

-install node (for npm)
+install node (for npm) and MongoDB
-install mongoDB

 Commands-